 The Stella Adler Studio upholds a unique focus in American actor training.
-Like Jacob, Stella, and Harold, the Studio affirms that the primary function of theatre is to uplift humanity.
-A successful student for Stella is not one who becomes famous or rich, but one who connects to his or her deeper self and to our shared humanity.
-The school is a cultural center determined to train actors and support artists not despite but in the face of a world in crisis.
-Programs like the Outreach Division help to create an environment for all students to become actors like Stella and those in the Group Theatre: actors who are socially and consciously aware, and whose awareness contributes to their ability to act passionately
+Like Jacob, Stella, and Harold, the studio affirms that the primary function of theatre is to uplift humanity.
+A successful student for Stella is not one who becomes famous or rich, but one who connects to the deeper self and to our shared humanity.
+The school is a cultural center determined to train actors and support artists not despite of but in the face of a world in crisis.
+Programs like the Outreach Division help to create an environment for all students to become actors like Stella and those in the Group Theatre: actors who are socially and consciously aware, and whose awareness contributes to their ability to act passionately.